abiodun0/django-bucketlist-application/README.md

 ### Installation
 You can go to the website and signup for an accout [here](http://django-bucketlist.herokuapp.com/)

-if you wish to run it locally donwload python environment from [python official website](https://www.python.org/downloads/)
+If you wish to run it locally donwload python environment from [Python official website](https://www.python.org/downloads/)

-After you're done installing python, run these following command in your terminal.
+After you're done installing Python, run these following command in your terminal.
 ```bash
 $ git clone [git@github.com:andela-ashuaib/django-bucketlist.git] bucketlist
 $ cd bucketlist